phantombuster/legacy-docs/nick.rst

     nick.open(url [, options], callback);

-Performs an HTTP request for opening a given ``url``.
+Opens the webpage at ``url``.
 You can forge GET, POST, PUT, DELETE and HEAD requests.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.